Dunholm : The Birth of Durham 990 to 1031

 The rising power of Wessex weakened the North of England in the last decade of the first millennium and left the region vulnerable to the attacks of Danes and Scots.
 The Community of St Cuthbert at Chester-le-Street, a remnant of Northumbria’s greater days, fled to Ripon in 995 to escape one such raid.
 The monks returned north in the same year, but chose Durham as their new home where their visitors would include King Cnut.

-A new force of Vikings under Olaf and Swein Forkbeard has attacked Bamburgh, the coastal stronghold of the Eadulfsons who are the rulers of Bernicia.
+A new wave of Vikings under Olaf and Swein Forkbeard attack Bamburgh, the coastal stronghold of the Eadulfsons who are rulers of Bernicia.

-995 – Scots attempt to seize North East
+995 – Scots try to seize North East

 Kenneth of Scotland is defeated in an invasion of the North-East by Uhtred Eadulfson, son of the Earl of Bamburgh.
 The monks in the Community of St Cuthbert have fled Chester-le-Street with St Cuthbert’s body to escape the Scots and, accompanied by Bishop Aldhun, they settle for a short time at Ripon.